shredthaGNAR/list-of-my-starred-repos/README.md

 * [asilvas/circler](https://github.com/asilvas/circler): (non-official) Logitech Circle utility application (download etc)
 * [fajarjulyana/circular-nav-html-css-only](https://github.com/fajarjulyana/circular-nav-html-css-only): This is simple circular menu html CSS js
 * [sp4ce76/classic-tabs-firefox](https://github.com/sp4ce76/classic-tabs-firefox): None
+* [opactorai/Claudable](https://github.com/opactorai/Claudable): Claudable is an open-source web builder that leverages local CLI agents, such as Claude Code, Codex, Gemini CLI, Qwen Code, and Cursor Agent, to build and deploy products effortlessly.
 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [tomas-hartman/clean-the-mess](https://github.com/tomas-hartman/clean-the-mess): WebExtension to make your tabs clean
 * [jpmhouston/Cleepp](https://github.com/jpmhouston/Cleepp): Batch Clipboard is a Mac app that let's you copy then paste multiple clipboard items at a time, like magic!
 This is the repo for v1.0.x, titled after the app's codename.
 The repo for v2.0 and forward is https://github.com/jpmhouston/Batch-Clipboard